2. Set up Linodes

 Test your domain

-Open a browser and type in your domain.
-Your site should now be secure.
-For example, if you were using Chrome, the "Not secure" label next to your domain should be replaced by a lock icon.
+You may also see a browser indication that your site is now secured.
+For example, if using Chrome, the "Not secure" icon next to your domain should be replaced with a padlock icon.

 Renew the certificate

 A domain-validated certificate has a lifecycle of 90 days.
-Certbot will automatically renew your certificate before its expiration date.
-The only time you'll need to manually request an updated certificate is if your site's configuration file on the Apache2 server changes.
-In this case, you could just rerun this Certbot procedure.
+Certbot automatically renews your certificate before its expiration date, but you may need to manually request an updated certificate if your site's configuration file on the Apache2 server changes.
+In this scenario, you can rerun the Certbot procedure in this section.

 5. Add network load balancing

+NodeBalancers are Akamai’s cloud-based load balancing service.
 A NodeBalancer distributes client requests between Linodes to improve capacity, performance, and availability.
-Here, we'll set one up to distribute requests between the Linodes acting as your origin servers.
+This section goes over NodeBalancer setup to distribute requests between the Linode instances acting as your origin servers.

 Before you begin